bm611/ark/README.md

 ## Support

 For issues and questions:

 - Check the documentation above
-- Review local model setup instructions
 - Ensure all API keys are properly configured
-- Verify local model services are running
+- Verify database connection
+- Check Cloudflare R2 configuration for file upload issues